 For other platforms:

 Verdict: For most use cases, auto-generated subtitles are faster, cheaper, and accurate enough.
-Reserve manual subtitling for mission-critical content (legal videos, medical training, official broadcasts).
+Save manual subtitling for mission-critical content (legal, medical training, official broadcasts).

 Best Practices for Automatic Subtitles